open-telemetry/opentelemetry-specification/specification/configuration/sdk-environment-variables.md

 - `"otlp"`: [OTLP](../protocol/otlp.md)
 - `"zipkin"`: [Zipkin](https://zipkin.io/zipkin-api/) (Defaults to [protobuf](https://github.com/openzipkin/zipkin-api/blob/master/zipkin.proto) format)
 - `"console`: [Standard Output](../trace/sdk_exporters/stdout.md)
+- `"logging`: [Standard Output](../trace/sdk_exporters/stdout.md).
+It is a deprecated value left for backwards compatibility.
+It SHOULD
+NOT be supported by new implementations.
 - `"none"`: No automatically configured exporter for traces.

 Known values for `OTEL_METRICS_EXPORTER` are: